Mammography

 How do I become a mammography technician?

 Mammography is an advanced certification option for Associate of Applied Science in Radiology graduates.
 The program accepts candidates for admission in the fall semester.
-All classes are offered online or in a hybrid format.
-In hybrid courses, students must participate in occasional face-to-face sessions and attend scheduled laboratory experiences at the college and clinical experiences at various locations.
+All classes are available online or in a hybrid format.
+Hybrid courses require students to attend occasional face-to-face sessions and scheduled laboratory experiences at the college.
+Clinical experiences will take place at various locations.

 How much do mammographers make?